Lz-Gustavo/raft-demo/README.md

 	[Otoolep's](https://github.com/otoolep/hraftd) reference example of hashicorp raft, intially logging committed messages using Journey.

+* **logger**

+	A logger process that acts as a non-Voter replica on the raft cluster, only logging committed commands to it's own log file using Journey¹.

+	¹Journey: an optimized logging package for log-recovery, work in progress.

 * **diskstorage**

-	[IN PROGRESS] A persistent storage application.
+	A persistent storage application.
 Applies received "get", "set" and "delete" operations on a regular file following a calculated offset, simply defined by (key * storeValueOffset).
 Uses the same logic from **kvstore** application, except it's storage and FSM implementation.

 ## Usage

-**chatRoom and kvstore**
+**chatRoom, kvstore and diskstorage**

 1. Set the number of replicas, their corresponding IP's and a port to listen for cluster UDP repplies on a .toml config file